pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 **4. Build a natura.tiff raster**
-Is used to account for landuse restrictions on the protected and reserved nature areas There is a pre-built one which is currently valid for Africa It can be visualized
+Is used to account for landuse restrictions on the protected and reserved nature areas There is a pre-built one which is currently valid for Africa, global `natura.tiff` raster is under development.

+Converts vectordata or known as shapefiles (i.e. used for geopandas/shapely) to our cutout rasters.
+The Protected Planet Data on protected areas is aggregated to all cutout regions.